 How do we Paint Kitchen Cabinets?

-We use a Graco 395 Finish Pro air-assisted airless for most kitchen cabinet painting.
+As a trusted Calgary painting company for 25 years Eco Star Painting uses only the highest quality sprayers to apply Kitchen Cabinet Coatings.
+One of our favorite spray painting machines is a Graco 395 Finish Pro which is an air-assisted airless rig.
 This produces an outstanding, flawless finish.
-When lacquer is applied a Titan HVLP sprayer is used.
+When lacquer is applied a Titan 115 6-stage portable turbine HVLP sprayer is used.
 The following process is one (of several) methods we use to paint kitchen cabinets.

 • Sandpaper: 120,180,220 380 grits • TSP for cleaning cabinets • Green Scotch brand pads for cleaning • Red Bondo for patching • Rattle can of BIN primer for spot priming Bondo • BIN Primer (gallon) or Stix Primer • Micro Fiber tack Cloth • Graco 310 or 312 FF Tip

 - Wash the cabinets first with TSP and rinse with water.

 - Repair scratches or dings with Bondo patching compound or wood filler.

 - Lightly sand with 120 grit garnet sandpaper.
 Try not to punch through the old poly or lacquer.